-The academic requirements are 26 graduate credit points (11 courses at least), passing the candidacy exam, a seminar about a year after the candidacy exam, writing a thesis and a final exam.
+The academic requirements are 28 graduate credit points (12 courses at least, including 2 points advanced English course), passing the candidacy exam, a seminar about a year after the candidacy exam, writing a thesis and a final exam.

 C. Special PhD - from BSc